Bitseat/Android-OCR-for-computer-inventory/README.md

 ![Record](excel.PNG)

-## Steps
+## Tools
-1. Character extraction
-Extract characters one by one from the captured data.
-We can do this with Tesseract.
+Android studio
+For the Android user interface development

+Tesseract
 Tesseract is an optical character recognition engine for various operating systems.
 It is free software, released under the Apache License, Version 2+++.0.
 And Tesseract Tools for Android is a set of Android APIs and build files for the Tesseract OCR and Leptonica image processing libraries.

-2.

-3.
+We extract characters one by one from the captured data with Tesseract.

+Python
+For the preprocessing